-- 4.01 Trespassing or unauthorized entry or attempted entry to or use of College premises including roofs, balconies, ponds or waterways. - 4.02 deleted - 4.03 Any action which threatens, endangers or subjects another person to physical harm, incites a person by provocation, excludes a person from participation in or denies a person the benefits of College programs, or otherwise subjects a person to discrimination based on race, gender, disability, age, marital status, religion, color, national origin, sexual orientation, or other personal characteristics. - 4.04 Sexual misconduct, sexual harassment or threats of a sexual nature. - 4.05 Failure to abide by the College Policy against Hazing. - 4.06 Attempted use or use of electronic devices that invade a person's privacy. - 4.07 Failure to abide by College weapons policies. - 4.08 Creating a fire hazard or a situation that endangers others such as false reports of fire or bombs, possession of fireworks, failing to evacuate, throwing objects from windows or tampering with, damaging or removing fire safety equipment. - 4.09 Improper use of College vehicles. - 4.10 Violation of the College's prohibition against glass beer bottles.
+- 4.01 Trespassing or unauthorized entry or attempted entry to or use of College premises including roofs, balconies, ponds or waterways. - 4.02 Any action which threatens, endangers or subjects another person to physical harm, incites a person by provocation, excludes a person from participation in or denies a person the benefits of College programs, or otherwise subjects a person to discrimination based on race, gender, disability, age, marital status, religion, color, national origin, sexual orientation, or other personal characteristics. - 4.03 Sexual misconduct, sexual harassment or threats of a sexual nature. - 4.04 Failure to abide by the College Policy against Hazing. - 4.05 Attempted use or actual use of electronic devices that invade a person's privacy. - 4.06 Failure to abide by College weapons policies. - 4.07 Creating a fire hazard or a situation that endangers others such as false reports of fire or bombs, possession of fireworks, failing to evacuate, throwing objects from windows or tampering with, damaging or removing fire safety equipment. - 4.08 Improper use of College vehicles. - 4.09 Violation of the College's prohibition against glass beer bottles. - 4.10 Physical assault.
+An attempted,

-- 4.11 Physical assault.
-An attempted or intentional and unjustified physical contact with a person, however slight, without his or her consent that entails some injury, harmful, or offensive touching - 4.12 Verbal assault.
+- intentional, and/or unjustified physical contact with a person, however slight, without his or her consent that entails some injury, harmful, or offensive touching - 4.11 Verbal assault.
 Verbal abuse, threats, intimidation, harassment, coercion or conduct which threatens or endangers the health or safety of oneself or another person or any action that may subject oneself or another person to emotional injury.